adafruit/Adafruit_nRF51822_Flasher/README.md

 This is useful if you need to de-brick a board that failed a DFU update, or some other unfortunate event.

-Since this repo includes [Adafruit_BluefruitLE_Firmware](https://github.com/adafruit/Adafruit_BluefruitLE_Firmware) as a submodule, you will need to clone this with --recursive flag
+The [Adafruit_BluefruitLE_Firmware](https://github.com/adafruit/Adafruit_BluefruitLE_Firmware) folder is setup as a git submodule, linked to an external repo. you will need to clone this with --recursive flag

 	git clone --recursive git@github.com:adafruit/Adafruit_nRF51822_Flasher.git

-If you previously cloned the repo and the `Adafruit_BluefruitLE_Firmware` folder is empty, you can still update the submodule via:
+If the folder is empty, you will need to run the following commands to fill it:

+	git submodule init
-	git submodule update --init --recursive
+	git submodule update

+If you aren't operating from a git repo, you can fill the `Adafruit_BluefruitLE_Firmware` folder from the command-line with the following command:

+	git clone git@github.com:adafruit/Adafruit_BluefruitLE_Firmware.git

 ## Requirements